SAP-samples/data-warehouse-cloud-fedml-retail-inventory/README.md

-# Retail Inventory prediction and comparitive retail consumption analysis using FedML
+# Retail Inventory prediction and comparative retail consumption analysis using FedML

 ## Description
-Explore how to use SAP Data Warehouse Cloud and  FedML hyperscaler libraries to source data , build,train and deploy machine learning models on hyperscaler platforms for predicting inventory  allocations , and to do comparative retail omparitive retail consumption analysis and derive insights using SAP Analytics cloud - all without data duplication.
+Explore how to use SAP Data Warehouse Cloud and  FedML hyperscaler libraries to source data , build,train and deploy machine learning models on hyperscaler platforms for predicting inventory allocations , and to do comparative retail consumption analysis and derive insights using SAP Analytics cloud - all without data duplication.

 ## Solution Architecture
 ![Solution Architecture](./Solution-Diagram.jpg)